docker/docs/install/index.md

 place as needed to address bug fixes during its support cycle.

 Docker Engine - Community binaries for a release are available on [download.docker.com](https://download.docker.com/) as packages for the supported operating systems.
-Docker EE binaries are available on the [Docker Hub](https://hub.docker.com/) for the supported operating systems.
+Docker Engine - Enterprise binaries are available on the [Docker Hub](https://hub.docker.com/) for the supported operating systems.
 The release channels are available for each of the year-month releases and allow users to "pin" on a year-month release of choice.
 The release